zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

  Our dialogue begins with Yolanda asking Bob, “Did y ou see the game last night?”
 Some sort of sports game, we guess.
 Bob says, “You mean the crushing victory of my team over yours?”
 A “victory” (victory) is a win, when you beat another person in some competition or race.
 The word “crush ing” (crushing) means very difficult to deal with.
 We usually talk about a “cr ushing defeat” (defeat).

 A crushing defeat would be a case where you lose, b ut you lose very badly and it’s very difficult for you to deal with it.
-You ar e having a lot of problems understanding it.
+You are having a lot of problems understanding it.
 You perhaps even lose hope that y ou will be able to do better in the future.
 Anything that is crushing is difficult to deal with.
 Bob uses the term to describe the victory of his favorite team over Yola nda’s favorite team.
 So, he’s really saying that the victory was very convincing – that they really beat the other team badly, we might say.

 Yolanda says, “That’s not how I would characterize it.”
 “To characterize” (characterize) is to describe something, to select certain words to talk about something.
 Yolanda is saying that she would not cha racterize – she would not describe – the game last night as being one of a “c rushing victory” for Bob’s team.
 She says, “We,” meaning her team, “fell short  in the final seconds, but we played a good game up until then.”